SarahND97/alphafold-homodimers/data/README.md

 ## Explanation of files:

+This dictory contains the files:
+`homodimer_pdbids.txt` - Positive homodimers

+`monomer_pdbids.txt` - Monomers, used as negatives for the homodimers

+`neg_heterodimer_pdbids.txt` - Separated heteodimeric chains, used as negatives for the homodimers

+`pos_heterodimer_pdbids.txt` - Positive heterodimers

+`sshuffled_heterodimers_monomers.txt` - Shuffled heterodimers and monomers, checked against STRING to ensure they don't contain any real interaction, used as negatives for the heterodimers

 The directory `/ids_v1` contains the ids used in the first version of the manuscript and contains the following files:

 `homodimer_pdbids.txt` - Positive homodimers